IA Institute Advisory Board Members – Biographies

 CIHR Sex & Gender Research Chair in Neuroscience, Mental Health and Addiction

-Dr. Rajah conducts research in the cognitive neurosciences of memory, aging and dementia prevention.
+Dr. Rajah has received research support from CIHR, NSERC, SSHRC and the Alzheimer’s Society of Canada and has published more than 65 peer review manuscripts and chapters.
+Her research focuses on the cognitive and clinical neuroscience of memory, brain aging, and dementia prevention.
 She uses behavioral, neuropsychological, physiological, and brain imaging (MRI) methods to investigate how the human brain learns and remembers past events in rich detail (episodic memory); and how aging, biological sex, gender, and reserve factors impact cognition and brain network dynamics in adults with and without risk factors for late-onset sporadic Alzheimer’s Disease.
-Her work has helped advance our understanding of the neural basis of age-related cognitive decline, and has highlighted the importance of studying middle-aged adults, and in using a sex, gender, and intersectional analysis approach (SGBA+).
+Her research program also focuses on developing more representative models of brain aging and cognition that can generalize across communities.
+Her work has helped advance our understanding of the neural basis of age-related cognitive decline, and has highlighted the importance of studying middle-aged adults, and using a sex, gender, and intersectional analysis approach (SGBA+).

 Dr. Samir K. Sinha, MD, DPhil, FRCPC, AGSF